 Life in 19th century Southampton gradually improved.
 After 1850 the town council took over the duties of the improvement commissioners.
 From then on all streets were cleaned and sewers were enlarged and improved.
 Nevertheless, there was another epidemic of cholera in Southampton in 1865, which killed 151 people.

-At first poor people obtained their water from conduits, wells or pumps but in 1888 a new waterworks opened at Otterbourne.
+At first poor people obtained their water from conduits, wells, or pumps but in 1888 new waterworks opened at Otterbourne.
 By that time most people had piped water.

 Also in 1888, an electricity generating station in Southampton opened in Back of the Walls.
 The first electric streetlights were switched on in 1889.